 Verisign Labs also did its own interdisciplinary study on the risk that gTLD delegation could cause to end users.
 It published this study in late August 2013 and submitted it as a comment.
 [47] Verisign Labs proposed a methodology for measuring risk for applied-for TLDs.
 Based on their analysis, they discovered several cases where a particular string or strings meant for internal use was reaching root servers because of proxies, Internal Name certificates, and other reasons, and they believed delegating applied-for gTLDs would put the users in these cases at immediate risk from man-in-the-middle attacks.
 The study was very cautious about delegating more gTLDs, and it recommended more study and more implementation of existing recommendations for mitigating the risks.

-A final example of a public comment on the ICANN proposal proposing a different risk analysis methodology is Neustar’s report, “A Methodology for Assessing Collision Risk and New gTLDs”.
-[48] It says that “ICANN’s mitigation strategy rests entirely on the possibility of collision, not the consequences.”
+A final example of a public comment on the ICANN proposal proposing a different risk analysis methodology was Neustar’s report, A Methodology for Assessing Collision Risk and New gTLDs.
+[48] It said that “ICANN’s mitigation strategy rests entirely on the possibility of collision, not the consequences.”
 Also, “ICANN already has all the data and research necessary to calculate the risk and develop mitigation strategies that are carefully tailored to the specific risk associated with each TLD.”
 Neustar proposed its own methodology for assessing impact based on “(i) TLD query volume; (ii) query source IP address volume; (iii) queried second-level domain volume; and (iv) volume of SSL certificates.”
 By far the highest scoring TLDs were corp and home, with mail in third and all others far behind mail.
 Accordingly, they proposed having those three TLDs as high-risk and all others as low-risk.

 ICANN Proposal on New gTLD Collision Occurrence Management